opendaylight/docs/docs/user-guide/service-function-chaining.rst

 SFC User Interface (SFC-UI) is based on Dlux project.
-It provides an easy way to create, read, update and delete configuration stored in Datastore.
+It provides an easy way to create, read, update and delete configuration stored in datastore.
 Moreover, it shows the status of all SFC features (e.g installed, uninstalled) and Karaf log messages as well.

 SFC-UI Architecture